 The event queues use a singly-linked list of event array words (see figure 1 and 4).
-Each VCPU has an event queues for each priority.
+Each VCPU has an event queue for each priority.

-Each event queue has a head and tail index stored in the control block.
+Each event queue has a head index stored in the control block and a tail index private to Xen.
 The head index is the index of the first element in the queue.
 The tail index is the last element in the queue.
 Every element within the queue has the L bit set.